 choose between therapeutic options, we can offer insights that will

-How patients and treating physicians will
+Anticipating how patients and referring physicians will

-judge the protocol as a therapeutic decision,
+judge the protocol as a therapeutic decision (accrual)

-Possible deficiencies in the informed consent process,
+Citing deficiencies in the informed consent document or process

 Concerns with the enrollment criteria that may become unnecessary